VictorMegir/Encryptor-web-app/README.md

  The web app can be found <a href='https://whispering-castle-52666.herokuapp.com/'>here</a>.
 Check it out!

 ### Backend
 The backend of this application provides an endpoint for getting all the available ciphers that can be used.
-This is used on the list of ciphers that the user can select from.<br>
+This is used on the list of ciphers that the user can select from. in order for the application to perform multiple cipher operations it creates a string sequence that will signify to the backend the which operations need to be performed.<br>
+This sequence is used as a parameter in a POST request.
+The user's input text is put into the body of that request.<br>
-The backend also provides an endpoint that creates an order object with the user's information and stores it in the database.
+The backend provides an endpoint which receives the text from the POST request and resolves the string sequence.
+Then the backend performs the appropriate operations and returns the result as JSON.<br>
 These endpoints were set up using <a href='https://expressjs.com/'>Express.js</a>

 ### Frontend